Yvonne De Carlo: 1953–1954: International movie star

-De Carlo made a fourth film in England, Happy Ever After (1954) with David Niven, then was called back to the US to do a contemporary comedy on TV, The Backbone of America (1953) with Wendell Corey.
+De Carlo made a fourth film in England, Happy Ever After (1954) released in the U.S. as "Tonight's The Night", a comedy featuring her as the love interest for David Niven, who inherits an estate in Ireland.
+She was then called back to the U.S. to do a contemporary TV comedy, The Backbone of America (1953) with Wendell Corey.
 In 1954, after the success of The Captain's Paradise, she expressed a desire to do more comedy:

 I've had my share of sirens and am happy to get away from them, no matter what the part.
 Just to look pretty on the screen as a romantic lead is probably all right, but – so what?
 I'd much rather do something in a good Western provided there's plenty of action.
 Action is what I like.

 De Carlo went back to Universal to make a Western with McCrea, Border River (1954), directed by Sherman.
 She went to Italy for The Contessa's Secret (1954) and returned to Hollywood for the independently produced Passion (1954).
 She wrote a 42-page treatment for a science-fiction film Operation Sram, which was not made.
 De Carlo made the Western Shotgun (1955) with Sterling Hayden for Allied Artists.
 She did "Hot Cargo" for Screen Director's Playhouse (1956) with Rory Calhoun directed by Tay Garnett.

 De Carlo made her third film for Universal under her new contract in Raw Edge (1956).
 Republic starred her as Minna Wagner in a biopic of Richard Wagner, Magic Fire (1956).
 On TV she was in "The Sainted General" for Star Stage (1956).
 Republic reunited her with Duff in Flame of the Islands (1956), shot in the Bahamas.